griptape-ai/griptape-chat/README.md

 ## Running the Demo

-If you would like to run the demo locally, then do not define these variables in your .env.
+If you would like to run the demo locally, then do NOT define these variables in your .env.
 ```shell
     GT_STRUCTURE_ID=
     GT_CLOUD_BASE_URL=